pharmer/docs/docs/guides/packet/README.md

-- [Credentials](credentials/README.md) shows how to create, edit and update credential for packet
+# User Guides

-- [Quickstart](quickstart/README.md) shows how you can create, upgrade and delete a cluster in packet
+- [Quickstart](quickstart/README.md) shows how you can create, upgrade and delete a cluster in aks
+- [Credentials](credentials/README.md) shows how to create, edit and update credential for aks